 Kuala Lumpur Public Transport - Rail Network

-Download the bigger image of the LRT, Monorail, ERL and Komuter rail transit network from Rapid KL by clicking on the picture below.
+Download the bigger image of the MRT, LRT, Monorail, ERL and Komuter rail transit network from Rapid KL by clicking on the picture below.
 Make sure you have a pdf reader as the image is in pdf format.